-A one-time cost as a result of incorporation is included in the analysis in 2024.
+A one-time costs as a result of incorporation are included in the analysis in 2024.
 These expenses include the estimated election cost, assuming the incorporation goes to a vote, and the LRB contract cost.
 Weber County estimates election costs at \$2.25 per registered voter for two election cycles.
-Leveraging 2022 County precinct data and GIS analysis, it was determined roughly 3,858 registered voters reside within Ogden Valley.
+Leveraging 2022 County precinct data and GIS analysis, it was determined roughly 3,853 registered voters reside within the revised Ogden Valley area when accounting for the removed households.
 The total election cost was then divided by two to account for only one election cycle.

 LRB also analyzed potential start-up costs including land and building costs for government offices, as well as the acquisition cost for the Ogden Valley Road Shop for purposes of having a public works building in the Study Area.
 It is important to note the Petition Sponsors of the proposed City established a Memorandum of Understanding (MOU) with Eden Commercial Holdings to utilize the Mountain Luxury Lodge location at no cost for the first five-years of incorporation for general government purposes.
-This section excludes the additional cost of a government building, as it is assumed Ogden Valley, if incorporated, will use the Mountain Luxury Lodge space for government offices.
-Section 8 outlines scenario analyses related to a one-time government building cost of \$1.68M and the acquisition cost of the Road Shop of \$383,612.
+MOU documentation is provided in Appendix A of this report.
+This section excludes the additional cost of a government building, as it is assumed that Ogden Valley, if incorporated, will use the Mountain Luxury Lodge space for government offices.
+Section 8 outlines scenario analyses related to a one-time government building cost of \$1.72M and the acquisition cost of the Road Shop of \$383,612.